COMMUNITY OF PROPERTY

 What is the difference?

-You would not be the first to feel a little uncomfortable about a marriage contract!
+You would not be the first to feel a uncomfortable about a marriage contract!
 It feels a little distasteful to have to draw up a contract in case of a divorce when you haven’t even walked down the aisle!

 Here’s an amazing thought: